solana-foundation/developer-content/content/courses/intro-to-solana/nfts-with-metaplex.md

 title: Create Solana NFTs With Metaplex
 objectives:
   - Explain NFTs and how they're represented on the Solana network
-  - Explain the role of Metaplex in the Solana NFT ecosystem
+  - Explain the role of the Metaplex Token Metadata program
-  - Create and update NFTs using the Metaplex SDK
+  - Create and update NFTs using the Metaplex JS SDK
-  - Explain the basic functionality of the Token Metadata program, Candy Machine program, and Sugar CLI as tools that assist in creating and distributing NFTs on Solana
 ---

 ## Summary